selwynpolit/d9book/book/composer.md

 More at <https://github.com/cweagans/composer-patches/issues/146>

-### To stop files being overwritten during composer operations
+## Stop files being overwritten during composer operations

 Depending on your composer.json, files like development.services.yml may be overwritten from during scaffolding.
 To prevent certain scaffold files from being overwritten every time you run a Composer command you can specify them in the "extra" section of your project's composer.json.
 See the docs on Excluding scaffold files.

 The following snippet prevents the development.services.yml from being regularly overwritten: